IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

 ## HTTP request properties

-All web actions, when invoked, receives additional HTTP request details as parameters to the action input argument.
+All web actions, when invoked, receive additional HTTP request details as parameters to the action input argument.
 These include:

 1. `__ow_method` \(type: string\). the HTTP method of the request.
 2. `__ow_headers` \(type: map string to string\): A the request headers.